prevwong/craft.js/packages/docs/docs/api/Node.md

   ["related", "Record<String, React.ElementType>", "A map of React Components that shares the current Node context"], ["rules", "Object", [
     ["canDrag", "(currentNode: Node) => boolean", "Specifies the conditions for the current Node to be dragged.
-Only applicable if the current Node is a child of a Canvas Node"], ["canMoveIn", "(incomingChildNode: Node, currentNode: Node) => boolean", "Specifies the condtions for which a Node can be dropped in the current Node.
+Only applicable if the current Node is a child of a Canvas Node"], ["canDrop", "(targetNode: Node, currentNode: Node) => boolean", "Specifies the conditions for dropping the current Node that is being dragged.
+Returning `false` will prevent the currently dragged Node from being dropped.Reminder: Nodes cannot be dropped into non-Canvas components even if `canDrop` returns `true`."], ["canMoveIn", "(incomingChildNode: Node, currentNode: Node) => boolean", "Specifies the condtions for which a Node can be dropped in the current Node.
 Only applicable if the current Node is a Canvas Node"], ["canMoveOut", "(outgoingChildNode: Node, currentNode: Node) => boolean", "Specifies the conditions for which a Node can be dragged out of the current Node.
 Only applicable if the current Node is a Canvas Node"], ]]